javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 To avoid conflicts, there exist [data-*](https://html.spec.whatwg.org/#embedding-custom-non-visible-data-with-the-data-*-attributes) attributes.

 **All attributes starting with "data-" are reserved for programmers' use.
-They are available in `dataset` property.**
+They are available in the `dataset` property.**

 For instance, if an `elem` has an attribute named `"data-about"`, it's available as `elem.dataset.about`.